mmestre21/LinkedHospitalityMS-1/README.md

 1. _As a user Group one_:

 * I want to find out information about the company to determine if they have the expertise I am looking for.
-* I want to see what suppliers have subscribed so I can determine whether will be valuable for my company to join.
+* I want to see what suppliers have subscribed to evaluate whether it will be valuable for my company to join.
-* I want to find out what type of events the company organize so I can know if that aligns with what I want to achieve from the membership.
+* I want to find out what type of events the company organize to know if that aligns with what I want to achieve from the membership.
-* I want to find out the dates and location of their events to identify whether I will be able to attend and make the most of my subscription.
+* I want to find out the dates and location of their events to identify whether I will attend and make the most of my subscription.
-* I want to get in touch with the company to find out more about the mem-bership and evaluate if is worth joining.
+* I want to get in touch with the company to find out more about the membership and evaluate if it is worth joining.

 2. _As a User Group two_: